 This course is designed to provide both individual and group supplemental instruction to complement the theory and clinical portions of the nursing course, ADN 202 Nursing Care of the Adult I. The purpose is to provide the student with necessary knowledge and skills to pass the national nursing exam (NCLEX-RN) and to be a safe beginning nurse practitioner.
-This course focuses on beginning critical thinking skills related to prioritizing nursing care and decisionmaking skills regarding nursing interventions for case patients experiencing studies of neurological, cardiovascular, and respiratory disorders.
+This course focuses on beginning critical thinking skills related to prioritizing nursing care and decision-making skills regarding nursing interventions for case studies of patients experiencing neurological, cardiovascular, and respiratory disorders.

-ADN 213 Nursing Today and Tomorrow 2 Hours
+ADN 213 Nursing Today and Tomorrow